bachjin/qualtrics_email/README.md

 // ... paste addon_04.js content ... // Interruption screens
 ```

+note that the code for 4, 5, 12 hardcode the whole email interface due to display issues.

 ### Configuration

 Each addon can be customized by modifying variables at the top of the files: